Rsantct/ecapre/doc/README.md

 #### MacOS

-a well known LV2 plugin based on libzita-convolver: [x42/convoLV2](https://github.com/x42/convoLV2)
+A well known LV2 plugin based on libzita-convolver: [x42/convoLV2](https://github.com/x42/convoLV2)

 This LV2 plugin needs a host.
 As per my Ecasound version is unable to load any LV2 plugins, we have chosen [drobilla/jalv](https://github.com/drobilla/jalv) a minimalist LV2 host that runs on Jack.